L to R: Sister Suzanne Elizabeth, Sister Laura Katharine, and Sister Barbara Jean during their time as teachers at St. John Baptist School.

 Our next Associates’ Program and optional meeting will take place via Zoom on Saturday, October 24, 1:30-3:30 pm.

 The program topic is St. Teresa of Avila, led by Sr. Eleanor Francis.
 Suggested donation for this program is $25.
-Please email Sister Monica at email@example.com to register.
+Please email CSJB Oblate Pat McKenzie at firstname.lastname@example.org to register.
 After registration, a zoom link will be emailed to you.

 If you would like to learn more about becoming an Associate, we’d love to hear from you!
-Just email Sister Monica Clare at firstname.lastname@example.org
+Just email Sister Eleanor Francis at email@example.com

 Sister Victoria volunteered at Homeless Solutions in Randolph on Sept.
 19.